How to use File Resources

 Depending on the context of the File Resource usage, the remote file is the receiving file to be inserted in the Virtual File System or the file to be sent to its destination.
 We refer to the read operation of the file entry from the Virtual File System as an Output Virtual File System operation.

-File Resource usage when a transport sends a file
+Using File Resources when sending a file

-If, for example, in the Virtual File System, the file is defined with an "819" charset name, and in the remote attribute of the File Resource, the charset name is "1047", a charset conversion from "819" to "1047" will be executed in-stream before data is sent.
-If the remote file defines security and/or compression attributes, data is secured and/or compressed as well.
+File Resource remote file attributes are used to convert the file before sending it to its destination.
+For example, if in the Virtual File System the file is defined with an "819" charset name, and in the remote attribute of the File Resource the charset name is "1047", a charset conversion from "819" to "1047" will be executed in-stream before data is sent.

-File Resource usage when a transport receives a file
+Using File Resource when receiving a file

-When a transport receives a file, its contents are described by the remote attributes of the File Resource, but the final format of the file that will be written and inserted into the Virtual File System (Input operation) is described by the local attributes of the File Resource.
-If, for example, in the remote attributes of the File Resource the file is defined with an "819" charset name, and in the local attribute of the File Resource the charset name is "1047", a charset conversion from "819" to "1047" will be executed in-stream before data is written.
-If the local file defines security and/or compression attributes, data will be secured and/or compressed as well.
-It is important to state that the local file attributes of the File Resource are then copied into the Virtual File System entry metadata.
-When a File Resource is created, its usage context is not defined at first.
-For this reason, it is mandatory to define both local and remote attributes.
-Typically, the File Resource is used by the transport when the file is received from a remote origin or sent to a remote destination, allowing for an automatic conversion of file content.
-Once the File Resource is defined, to use it, it is necessary to create other configuration items where the created File Resource is referred.
-The file resource is referred to in the Contract during the setting of the File Processing Rules (see the Contract section).
+When a file is received, its contents are described by the remote attributes of the File Resource but the final format of the file that will be written and sent to the Virtual File System (Input operation) is described by the local attributes of the File Resource.
+For example, if in the remote attributes of the File Resource the file is defined with an "819" charset name and in the local attribute of the File Resource the charset name is "1047", a charset conversion from "819" to "1047" will be executed in-stream before data is written.

 Notes